 "So God created man in His own image, in the image and likeness of God He created him; male and female He created them."

-as one entity within the species they were to have dominion over the rest of the earth and its living creatures.
+and together as one entity within the species they were to have dominion over the rest of the earth and its living creatures.
 Male and female were both vital parts to creating one whole.
-The male of the species was created first, with the female coming after
+The male of the species was created first, with the female

-as his "helpmeet" and completion of her male counterpart.
-From Genesis 1:27 we get a glimpse of God's original intention: that both were created in the same inner and outer image of God, with the same capacity for learning and growth, and together
+coming after as his "helpmeet" and completion of her male counterpart.
+From Genesis 1:27 we get a glimpse of God's original intention: that both were created in the same inner and outer image of God, with the same capacity for learning and growth,

-with "fruitfulness," the Hebrew word being parah.
+and fowl with "fruitfulness," the Hebrew word being parah.
 In Genesis 1:28, God also blessed man and woman with this same gift, but a different Hebrew word was used: rabah.
-The word rabah has the
+The word rabah has